RenqiChen/Genomic-Selection/README.md

 If you have any questions, please  contact at [chenrenqi@pjlab.org.cn](mailto:chenrenqi@pjlab.org.cn).

+## Acknowledgement

+This work is supported by Shanghai Artificial Intelligence Laboratory.

 ## BibTeX & Citation

 If you find this code useful, please consider citing our work: